Nilay-Das/Game-of-Battleship--Java-/README.md

 # Game-of-Battleship-(Java)
-Implementing a 2-player board game of Battleship using Java
+Implementing a 2-player board game of Battleship using Java.

 Game1.java has the code for the classical Battleship game.